kirtika25bce10533-maker/health-symptom-checker-aiml/Readme.md

-Advanced Health Symptom Checker (AI/ML Project)
+Health Symptom Checker (AI/ML Project)

 • Overview:
 The Advanced Health Symptom Checker is a Machine Learning-based project that predicts possible diseases based on user-input symptoms.